 Ultimately, it’s impossible to say what will happen to artists in society if AI replaces them.
 However, one thing is sure: human beings’ role in creating art will change forever.

-And while that may be scary for some, it also presents an opportunity for us to embrace new ways of creating and viewing art.
-So whatever happens, let’s not lose sight of the fact that art is about much more than just aesthetics; it’s about the human condition and our shared experiences.
+And while that may be scary for some, it allows us to embrace new ways of creating and viewing art.
+So whatever happens, let’s keep sight of the fact that art is about much more than just aesthetics; it’s about the human condition and our shared experiences.

 And as long as we remember, AI will never be able to replace us altogether.

-When it comes to creating art, robots cannot replace the originality and creativity of human artists.
+When it comes to creating art, AI Art Generators must find a way to replace the originality and creativity of human artists.
 While they may be able to reproduce the styles of famous painters or replicate complex sculptures, they cannot produce genuinely original works of art.

 Moreover, art is about more than just technique; it’s also a form of self-expression.
-And robots, for all their sophistication, are not yet capable of expressing themselves in the same way humans can.
+And robots, for all their sophistication, still need to be capable of expressing themselves in the same way humans can.

 In the end, it is this essential humanity that makes art so unique and what ensures that robots will never be able to replace artists fully.